mrc176/Habit-Tracker/README.md

 ## What Could Be Improved
 Charlie-

-Temi- Me focusing and being more creative on the tools we are already using rather than pushing for tools we as a group are unfamiliar with (like SQL and the initial idea of JavaFX), which slows us down.
+Temi- Me focusing and being more creative on the tools we are already using rather than pushing for tools we as a group are unfamiliar with (like SQL and the initial idea of JavaFX), which slows us down.<br>
       "How will your team and the instructor know you are doing it better?": If I don't pop up with any more different tool suggestions or ideas by the end of Sprint 2.

 Martin-